tcoptrob/summer-school-2025/logistics.md

 ## Meals and Social Events:

 We will provide two coffee breaks and lunch for participants each day and will have select evening activities.
-We will also organize a reception event and a dinner.
-More details will be posted soon.
+We will also organize a welcoming, a farewell event and a dinner.
+The full schedule is available [**here**](https://docs.google.com/spreadsheets/d/1UsML7kxi9HQ4M8Hh9mxuN4EcK6snoWDQ9gaC0X3tabo).

 ## Venue